reutlev98/Deep-Learning-RNA-Binding-Prediction/README.md

 ## How to Run

-To execute the program, use the following command:
+To execute the program, Use the following command:

-'''
-python3 MLBProject.py RBP1_output.txt RNACMPT_seq.txt RBP1_input.seq RBP1_5nM.seq RBP1_20nM.seq RBP1_80nM.seq RBP1_320nM.seq RBP1_1300nM.seq
+`python3 MLBProject.py RBP1_output.txt RNACMPT_seq.txt RBP1_input.seq RBP1_5nM.seq RBP1_20nM.seq RBP1_80nM.seq RBP1_320nM.seq RBP1_1300nM.seq`.
-'''

 - **MLBProject.py**: The main Python script.
 - **RBP1_output.txt**: The output file where the model's predicted binding affinities will be saved.
 - **RNACMPT_seq.txt**: Contains RNA sequences for which the binding affinities need to be predicted.